1Tianna/HomeworkWk5/README.md

 'git clone' will clone a local repository into a new remote repository

 'git push' pushes local repository and files to the remote location, which is called origin

+`git log` shows a log of all git commits in current repo and branch